 Probably, also, some of the women employed by the Chinese-owned Nanyang Bros.
-Tobacco Co. are among those who are organized in Yellow unions in Shangha, as about 70 per cent of the 5,000 work-ers employed by this company in Shanghai are apparently women.
+Tobacco Co. are among those who are organized in Yellow unions in Shanghai, as about 70 per cent of the 5,000 workers employed by this company in Shanghai are apparently women.

 In Shanghai the secretaries of both the Red and Yellow Union Federations stated that there was no organization at all among the silk workers, of whom there are 75,000, mostly women and girls.
 I was told that at one time a trade union was organized in the silk filatures by a Chinese woman worker.
-She was soon taken over by the Chinese employers disheartened the silk workers in Shanghai and discouraged any further attempts at organization.
+She was soon taken over by the Chinese employers as a sort of welfare worker.
+All trade disputes went through her hands and in the opinion of the workers she looked after the employers' interests and not theirs.
+She became an official safety-valve instead of a workers' organizer-a much safer person.
+When I met her she appeared to be in very prosperous circumstances.
+Her volte face had rather disheartened the silk workers in Shanghai and discouraged any further attempts at organization.

-There were, however, in June 1926, a number of strikes, one of them affecting as many as 30 silk filatures, in which 13,400 workers were involved, which indicate considerable solidarity among the women workers.
+There were, however. in June 1926, a number of strikes, one of them affecting as many as 30 silk filatures, in which 13,400 workers were involved, which indicate considerable solidarity among the women workers.
 Two of the strikes, according to the reports which I have seen, complained of the formation of a new Silk Filature Workers' Union, charged the union with being in conspiracy with the owners to delay the payment of the workers' wages and demanded the closing down of the union; which was done by order of the chief of the Woosung and Shanghai Constabulary.
 All this is difficult to understand unless the new union was held by the workers to be a bogus organization set up by the employers, in order to forestall any other movement.
 Quite recently in Shanghai some women social workers have gone to reside in the chief silk filature area, in order to get into touch with the women workers, study their needs and help them to improve their conditions.